Fuel prices in Europe in August 2019

 The highest prices are observed in the Netherlands, Norway and Iceland.
 In these countries, E5 (Super) is 25-30% more expensive than the average for Europe.

-The average price in Europe on LPG for the past month has increased at € 0.01 and now is € 1.35.
+The average price in Europe on LPG for the past month has decreased at € 0.01 and now is € 1.34.

 E5 (Super Plus) is much less common in Europe and is not found everywhere.
 And in some countries the number of proposals is very limited.

-The highest prices can be found in Norway, the Netherlands and Portugal.
+The highest prices can be found in the Netherlands, Norway and Greece.
 The difference with the average European price in these countries can reach 35-40%.

 B7 Diesel fuel, as well as E5 (Super) fuel, is widespread in Europe and is found at every gas station.

 In some countries, it is much cheaper than gasoline.
 For example, in the Netherlands, the difference in price between B7 Diesel fuel and gasoline E5 (Super) reaches 20-25%.

 At the same time, in about a quarter of European countries, B7 Diesel fuel is more expensive than gasoline.

 The trends in average fuel prices

 Below are the trends in the average prices of fuel in Europe over the past three years.